Michigan State University

 LOCATIONS AND FEES

 The locations for the Southern trials are Hillsdale, Ingham, Lenawee, and St. Joseph (irrigated) counties.
-The locations for the Central trials are Allegan, Gratiot, Saginaw, and Sanilac counties.
+The locations for the Central trials are Allegan, Ingham, Saginaw, and Sanilac counties.
 A variety may be entered in the Southern Trials for $400.00, the Central Trials for $400.00, or both trials for $800.00.
-There may be special funding this year from the Michigan Soybean Promotion Committee (MSPC) to encourage more early varieties in the central zone trial.
+There is special funding again this year from the Michigan Soybean Committee (MSC) to encourage more early varieties in the central zone trial.
 If this is approved by the Michigan Soybean Promotion Committee, details will follow.

 SEED AND SHIPPING INSTRUCTIONS: Treated seed must be noted on entry form.
 Please return entry forms with payment by March 15, 2021 (address listed below).
 Please make checks payable to MICHIGAN STATE UNIVERSITY.
 (Envelopes with checks should be addressed as indicated below.)